What is Shared Ownership?

 Shared ownership is a part buy, part rent scheme which can be a stepping stone towards full home ownership.

-Initial share levels are available from 50% to 75% subject to affordability.
+Initial share levels are available from 25% (10% on the new model) to 75% subject to affordability.
 The purchaser will need to raise a mortgage for their share in the property, and will pay an affordable rent on the remaining share.
 It is possible to purchase additional shares at a later date, up to and including 100% ownership.
 This process is known as staircasing.

 Who is eligible?

-Shared ownership is aimed at assisting people who require housing but are unable to afford to purchase a property outright on the open market.
+Shared Ownership is aimed at assisting people who require housing but are unable to afford to purchase a property outright on the open market.
 Applicants must have a household income of less than £80,000, and be otherwise unable to buy a property suitable to their needs on the open market.
-All shared ownership applicants are subject to eligibility and affordability assessments.
+All shared ownership applicants are subject to eligibility and independent affordability assessments.
 The assessment will establish the share level that can be purchased and that demonstrate that you can sustain home ownership in the long term.
-Applicants are expected to be first time buyers, though in some exceptional circumstances it may be possible to consider applicants from people who have previously owned a home.
+Applicants do not need to be first time buyers, although you must not already own a home to be eligible.

 I’m interested, what’s next?

 Firstly, complete an initial application form via www.helptobuyagent1.org.uk.
 The Help to Buy agent will email you to confirm the approval of your application.